On the Power of Automata Minimization in Reactive Synthesis: Analysis and Discussion

-To understand the reasons for the results that we observed in Section~\ref{sec:experiments}, we have taken a closer look at the comparison between the minimal DFA for the formula and the DFA for the reverse language obtained in the first half of the Brzozowski construction.
-We started by measuring the number of states of the \DFA and reverse \DFA constructed for each of the 1000 \emph{Random} formulas.
-Figure~\ref{fig:dfa-random} displays a scatter plot~(in log scale) comparing the two for each instance~\footnote{Figures best viewed on a computer.} .
+To understand the reasons for the results that we observed in Section~\ref{sec:experiments}, we have taken a closer look at the comparison between the minimal DFA for the formula and the DFA for the reverse language obtained in the first half of the Brzozowski's construction.
+We started by measuring the number of states of the \DFA and reverse \DFA constructed for \emph{Random} formulas.
+Figure~\ref{fig:dfa-random} displays a scatter plot~(in log scale) comparing the two for each instance.
 The blue curve indicates an exponential blowup of the number of states of the reverse DFA.
 In addition, the gray curve represents the points where the x-axis value is equal to the y-axis value.
-Thus points above the gray curve represent instances where the canonical \DFA is larger than the reverse \DFA.
+Thus points above the gray curve represent instances where the minimal \DFA is larger than the reverse \DFA.
 In several cases, the reverse \DFA is indeed smaller, as expected.
 We observe, however, that there is a significant number of cases where the two automata tend to have approximately the same number of states, which differs from what the theory would lead us to believe.
 In such cases, the benefits of using Brzozowski's construction disappear, as we can expect no advantage in constructing the minimal reverse DFA instead of directly constructing the DFA for the formula.